 - Additional peak hour trains have improved passenger comfort and the uptake of commuting by rail, thereby helping to take cars off the road.

-Queensland Rail manages vegetation to ensure the safety and reliability of our operations, whilst also supporting environmental outcomes.
+Queensland Rail manages vegetation to ensure the safety and reliability of our operations, whilst also supporting environmental outcomes where possible.

 Regular vegetation maintenance is undertaken to ensure the safe and reliable functioning of the network, the protection of assets and the safety of customers, workers and the community.
 If not managed effectively, vegetation may reduce visibility of safety critical signage and signals, increase risk of wildfire, or damage rail infrastructure including electric traction infrastructure.